konstapo/2021-Fake-News-MediaEval-Task/README.md

 ## Announcements
+* **18 November 2021:** The test dataset is sent to the participants.
 * **1 November 2021:** The runs submittion formats are published.
-* **27 Oktober 2021:** The MediaEval 2021 Workshop is scheduled one week later, new dates are 13-15 December.
+* **27 October 2021:** The MediaEval 2021 Workshop is scheduled one week later, new dates are 13-15 December.
-* **21 Oktober 2021:** The full development set is sent to the participants.
+* **21 October 2021:** The full development set is sent to the participants.
 * **25 August 2021:** The initial development set is sent to the participants.

 ## Task Schedule
 * 25 August: Initial development set release
 * 21 October: Full development set release
-* 14 November: Final test set release
+* 18 November: Final test set release
-* 19 November: Runs due <!-- # Replace XX with your date.
+* 24 November: Runs due <!-- # Replace XX with your date.
 We suggest setting enough time in order to have enough time to assess and return the results by the Results returned deadline-->
-* 22 November: Results returned  <!-- Replace XX with your date.
+* 25 November: Results returned  <!-- Replace XX with your date.
 Latest possible should be 15 November-->
 * 29 November: Working notes paper due  <!-- Fixed.
 Please do not change.
 Exact date to be decided-->
 * 13 December - 15 December, 14:00-18:30 CET (UTC+1): MediaEval 2021 Workshop  <!-- Fixed.
 Please do not change.
 Exact date to be decided-->